xitongsys/parquet-go/README.md

 ```
 Using this interface, parquet-go can read/write parquet file on any plantform(local/hdfs/s3...)
 ### Note:
-* Open(name string) (ParquetFile, error) is used for read.
+* Open(name string) (ParquetFile, error) is used for read parquet.
 If name is "", it should return a new file handler of the same file.